-Q: Has your agency seen an increase in requests for mental health services?
+Q: Is your agency seeing an increase in mental health issues among teens?

 Jewish Family Service of Buffalo & Erie County [JFS] is a nonsectarian, not for profit, community-based health and social service provider that has served its community since 1862.
 JFS offers a broad range of complementary, integrated services delivered by highly qualified professionals in psychiatry, psychology, nursing, social work and rehabilitation counseling; committed volunteers and community contributors.